AnoopAlias/AUTOM8N/docs/_build/html/_sources/simpler_resource_control.rst.txt

 For user level resource isolation do the following

-.. note:: While running php-fpm master as user is more secure than running master server as root . cPanel EA4 PHP provides chroot support for user poolsin single root owned master setup
+.. note:: Running php-fpm master process under user forbids it from chrooting.
+PHP process are thus able to access any files user has access to normally.
-          User level php-fpm cannot chroot and thus will be able to access all system files the user normally has access to.
-Thus root owned php-fpm master is more recommended for a shared server setup and user level php-fpm masters are recommended for a private VPS setup
+          Because of lack of chroot , run the following setup only on private VPS where all accounts belong to one user and are trusted.

 2. Enable user level PHP-FPM master process
 ::